aces/Loris/README.CentOS7.md

  * `Server Hostname` localhost if your database if hosted on your VM or the IP address of your database server

- * `Admin Username` should be `root` or a unix user with a high level of privilege on your VM
+ * `Admin Username` should be `root` or a MariaDB user with permission to create databases and tables

  * `Admin Password` whatever password you set when running the `mysql_secure_installation` step